bl000m/inception_of_things_42/README.md

 - it takes some minute for the system to delete the pod corresponding to v1 and replace it with the pod corresponding to v2
 - to check it forward the port for Will app with this command : `kubectl port-forward svc/will-app-service -n dev 8888:8888`
 - this way we can access localhost:8888 on browser.
 When the switch of version has been done we should see `{"status":"ok", "message": "v2"}`
+- or in an easier way: `curl http://localhost:8888`
 - iw we rerun `kubectl get pods -n dev` and `kubectl describe pod <pod_name> -n dev` right after we should see now see **v2** in the Image section

 ## troubleshooting
 - `k3d cluster delete frank-cluster`
 - `kubectl delete namespace dev`

+# Bonus
+- we create an independent instance of GitLab that runs within our cluster.
+This is separate from the GitLab service hosted at gitlab.com.

+- The GitLab instance deployed in our cluster is a self-hosted version
+- we have this way full control over the environment, configurations, and data.

+- our self-hosted instance  and the GitLab service at gitlab.com are distinct, and they don't share the same data or user accounts.
+Users and projects created in one instance won't be automatically accessible in the other.

+## Steps involved in deploying GitLab into a Kubernetes cluster
+- Installation of GitLab Helm Chart: Helm is a package manager for Kubernetes applications. we use the GitLab Helm chart to define and install the necessary components for GitLab.
+The Helm chart provides a set of predefined configurations and resources needed to run GitLab in a Kubernetes environment.
+- These settings include the domain, external IP, whether to use HTTPS, and a timeout duration for the deployment.
+- Port forwarding: set up port forwarding to allow access to GitLab. by forwarding traffic from the local machine's port 80 to the GitLab service in the Kubernetes cluster.